๐Ÿ‡ป๐Ÿ‡ช Venezuela visa for Japanese citizens

 Venezuela visa, the full picture

-How long can you stay and what are the penalties?
+How long can you stay, and what are the traps?

 How other passports enter Venezuela